Gavelkind

 Gavelkind (/ˈɡævəlkaɪnd/) was a system of land tenure chiefly associated with the Celtic law in Ireland and Wales and with the legal traditions of the English county of Kent.

-The word may have originated from the Old Irish phrases Gabhaltas-cinne or Gavail-kinne, which meant "family settlement" (Modern Gaelic gabhail-cine).
+The word may have originated from the Old Irish phrases Gabhaltas-cinne or Gavail-kinne, which meant "family settlement" (Modern Gaelic gabháil chine).
 The term came to describe all tenure and inheritance practices where land was divided equally among sons or other heirs.

 Kent's inheritance pattern was a system of partible inheritance and bears a resemblance to Salic patrimony.
 As such, it may bear witness to a wider Germanic tradition that was probably ancient.
 Over the centuries, various acts were passed to disgavel individual manors, but the custom was only fully abolished in England and Wales by the Administration of Estates Act 1925.

 Gavelkind in Kent

 Before the abolition of gavelkind tenure by the Administration of Estates Act 1925, all land in Kent was presumed to be held by gavelkind until the contrary was proved.
 It was more correctly described as socage tenure, subject to the custom of gavelkind.
 The chief peculiarities of the custom were the following: